kazoo-ansible/kazoo-ansible/README.md

 ## Versioning Strategy
 This project uses [Semantic Versioning](http://semver.org).
 In practical terms, this means:
-- Version numbers include MAJOR.MINOR.PATC
+- Version numbers include MAJOR.MINOR.PATCH
 - Major versions include backward-incompatible changes.
 This includes updating to major Kazoo versions, CentOS upgrades, or any other breaking changes.